You are welcome to use this room at any time of day or evening. Recently refurbished and decorated, the room has sofas and

 So if you come without your laptop, iPad or tablet and you need to browse the old web, we'll quickly get you online at high speeds.

-Here you can research London Transport - see LOCATION- TRANSPORT, buy theatre, show, concert or exhibitions tickets, plan your journey and print out your route plans or book or confirm your flights or train journeys.
+Here you can research London Transport - see LOCATION- TRANSPORT, buy theatre, show, concert or exhibition tickets, plan your journey and print out your route plans or book or confirm your flights or train journeys.

 Of course it looks its best in the summer - any time between the end of March and September.
 We think of it as our extra summer room and we use it as much as the English weather allows.